SamuXarick/LuDiAI-AfterFix/readme.txt

     The AI creates both Passenger and Mail routes via road and/or air.

-Cities only:
-    When enabled, the AI will only service City status towns.
-When disabled, it will service both cities and towns.
-If the AI started as Random AI, the choice will be randomized on startup.

 Town choice priority:
     Defines how the AI will pair two towns.
 If the AI Started as Random AI, one of the following options will be picked at random on startup.